Chimanimani National Park

 Safety Tips

-• Always carry enough water and stay hydrated, especially during hot weather.
+• Carry enough water and stay hydrated, especially in hot weather.

 • Wear appropriate clothing and footwear for hiking.